RickDoesYT/its-all-back/README.md

 Hello, you've just may or may not of the It's All Back Modpack.
-This pack contains of  REFOOLED & OUTVOTED.
+(Previously a Modpack, no longer updating) This pack contains of  REFOOLED & OUTVOTED.
 Support the original creators below!